 Around this time initiatives were starting to get underway to refurbish many of the properties, in particular on Southfield Square but considerable work was left to be undertaken.
 Peel Square which dated from 1851 is featured in the images but had yet to be renovated.

 Thanks for visiting my blog, the content of which is mainly – although not exclusively – about Bradford City AFC.
-I am interested in local history and in particular industrial, sporting and railway history but you will also find content about my favourite band, The Stranglers.
 The menu above gives access to content published in the BCAFC matchday programme, features on local history as well as my reviews of sundry sports books that have local coverage.

 I have unearthed other old photographs that I took of Bradford as well as my travels in the Soviet bloc around this time and will upload those also on an ad hoc basis.